manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

        // blame the current leader
-       on missing "heartbeat" or a proposal from replica[view] in the last t + $\Delta$ time units: send ("no heartbeat", view) to replica[view + 1]
+       on missing "heartbeat" or a proposal from replica[view] in the last t + $\Delta$ time units: send ("no heartbeat", view) to all replicas

+       // as a primary or backup
+       on receiving ("no heartbeat", view) from f+1 replicas for the current view j: forward the f+1 ("no heartbeat", view) messages to all replicas stop participating in view j but record notify message received wait for $2\Delta$ time
+          view = view + 1
+          Let cmd' and seq-no' be the command for the largest seq-no received send ("status", view-1, cmd', seq-no') to replica[view] send ("view-change", view-1) to all client libraries

        // new primary
-       on receiving ("no heartbeat", view) from f+1 replicas (and view == j-1): send ("view-change", view) to all replicas
-          send ("view-change", view) to all client libraries stop participating in this view; set view = view + 1

-       // as a backup
-       on receiving ("view-change", view') from replica[view'+1] or ("view-change-forward", view') from any replica (and view' >= view): send ("view-change-forward", view') to all replicas
-          stop participating in this view
-          wait for $2\Delta$ time units to hear about any notifications
-          If you hear a notification then send it to replica[view'+1] set view = view' + 1, transition to steady state

-       // new primary: proposes the notify
-       //ITTI NEED TO UPDATE THIS
-       on receiving ("status", view', lock, seq-no) from f+1 distinct replicas (and view' == j): highest-lock, seq-no = pick the (lock, seq-no) pair with the highest seq-no if highest-lock != none:
-            send ("propose", highest-lock, seq-no) to all replicas (in order) transition to steady state
+       on receiving ("status", view', cmd', seq-no') from f+1 distinct replicas (and view' == j): cmd, seq-no = pick the (cmd', seq-no') pair with the highest seq-no send ("view-change", view') to all client libraries send ("propose", cmd, seq-no) to all replicas (in order) transition to steady state